phantasmagorica-services/phantasmagorica/README.md

 Phantasmagorica will provide a generic backend-content structured project for developing TTRPG-likes in BYOND.

+The actual game in this codebase is a Pathfinder-like system.

 ## Why

 It's tiring to have Space Station 13 be the only game with reasonable code structure.
 TT/RPGs are fun but the codebase secrecy going around is utterly senseless from the perspective of someone used to open-source codebases.
 The code quality of these codebases, despite their wide plethora of features, tends to be tolerable at best, and utterly unmaintainable at worst.